 13.6 Height of structures:

-13.6..1 The 8m height restriction, as measured from the base level, applies.
+13.6..1 The 8m height restriction, as measured from the base level to top of structure.

-13.6..2 Wall plate heights on any facades facing onto public areas are restricted to 5.5m above the finished floor level.

 13.6..3 The definition of basements as contained in the new integrated town planning scheme must be strictly applied to ensure that no three storey structures present themselves to the scenic drive.

 13.7 Use of materials and colours:

 13.7..1 The use of materials and colours, especially on roofs, must blend into the landscape rather than contrast with it.
-Bright colours and reflecting materials will not be permitted.

 13.8 Boundary treatment: